 Who Would Benefit Most from Outpatient Alcohol Rehab?

 A number of factors go into determining whether outpatient treatment is a good fit for you.
 You may meet with an intake counselor, admissions advisor, or other members of the treatment team prior to the start of any new treatment program for a thorough assessment of your needs to determine the appropriate level of care.1

 You will likely be asked questions about your alcohol and other drug use, mental and medical health histories, and may undergo other lines of screening and assessment to determine your needs.3

-People who are good candidates for outpatient treatment typically have:
+People who are good candidates for and would benefit most from outpatient treatment typically have: